Solar Panel Cost Guide in Scottsdale, AZ (2023 Update)

 Solar Panel Installation Company

-A final consideration when trying to evaluate the cost of solar for your home or business in Scottsdale is the company you choose to install your solar panel system.
-As with choosing a company to build a deck or pool, for instance, there's no shortage of solar installers that provide a range of services for different budgets.
-Some companies only sell high-efficiency and high-priced products — like Maxeon solar panels from SunPower or Tesla Powerwall batteries — so choosing those installers will generally come at a higher cost.
-It's best to do some research and go with the company that provides the products, warranties and services you're looking for and also fit into your budget.
+Lastly, the company you choose to install your solar panel system can influence your pricing.
+Scottsdale’s solar companies all have different labor costs and add varying upcharges to equipment.
+Some companies only sell high-quality, high-efficiency and high-price products — like Maxeon solar panels from SunPower or Tesla Powerwall batteries — so choosing those installers will generally come with an above-average cost.
+It’s best to do some research and go with the company that offers the products, warranties and services you want and also fits within your budget.

 Solar Panel Cost Data by System Size